foliant-docs/foliantcontrib.epsconvert/README.md

 `image_width`
 :   Width of PNG images in pixels.
 By default (in case when the value is `0`), the width of each image is set by ImageMagick automatically.
 Default behavior is recommended.
 If the width is given explicitly, file size may increase.

+`targets`
+:   Allowed targets for the preprocessor.
+If not specified (by default), the preprocessor applies to all targets.